Balm Bench

 Dark patchouli oil is rich in sesquiterpenes and sesquiterpene alcohols, especially patchoulol, along with compounds like alpha-bulnesene and alpha-guaiene.
 That chemistry gives it lower volatility than many bright essential oils, so it behaves like a base note and helps a blend linger on skin, hair, or wax.

-Because it is an essential oil rather than a fat, it does not contribute fatty acids, crystallization, or structural body.
+Patchouli is there for scent, not body; it will not firm a balm or change the oil phase the way waxes and carrier oils do.
 Its main handling issues are oxidation, evaporation, and color drift: heat, air, and light can flatten the aroma over time, while darker grades can push finished products slightly deeper in tone.